#1 Student Loan Lawyer

-Once you know that your program qualifies, head to StudentAid.gov and check that all of your federal loans are Direct Loans or Direct Grad PLUS Loans.
+Once you know that your program qualifies, head to StudentAid.gov and check to see if all of your federal loans are Direct Loans or Direct Grad PLUS Loans.
 If you started undergrad before 2017, there’s a chance you might have Perkins Loans or FFEL Loans.
-Those loans need to be consolidated into a Direct Consolidation Loan before the debt is eligible for PSLF.
+Those loans need to be consolidated into a Direct Consolidation Loan before the debt becomes eligible for PSLF.
 You can do that on the Federal Student Aid website.

 Related: How to Consolidate Student Loans for PSLF

 After you confirm that you have the right type of loan, you’ll need to contact your loan servicer to switch from the Standard Repayment Plan to an income-driven repayment plan.
 The Education Department offers four different types of IDR plans: